Helping Your Little Tyrant Avoid Outbursts

 Does your child with ADHD react violently or loudly when he doesn’t get what he wants?
 Here are some ideas for inspiring better behavior all the time.

-Sometimes it seems as if children who have ADHD can’t get enough out of life – no matter how much they’re given.
+Sometimes it seems as if children who have attention deficit disorder (ADHD or ADD) can’t get enough out of life – no matter how much they’re given.
 This is especially true for youngsters with the hyperactive form of ADHD, which can trigger violent reactions even to minor letdowns.

 One child I worked with blew up at the teacher when a little rain delayed school recess.
 Another wept inconsolably after being told he wouldn’t be able to stop for ice cream after a fun-filled day.